 Currently serving Members of Council, current staff members and currently serving volunteers and board members are not eligible for the Jack Young Civic Award.

-Nominations will be accepted by the Jack Young Civic Award Committee from Friday January 9, 2015 until 4:00 p.m., Friday March 27, 2015.
-The Jack Young Civic Award Committee - which is comprised of Regional Chair Ken Seiling, Regional Councillors Sue Foxton, Tom Galloway, Dave Jaworsky and Karen Redman - will review the nominations and select the Award recipient.
+Nominations will be accepted by the Jack Young Civic Award Committee up to 4:00 p.m., Friday August 11, 2017.
+The Jack Young Civic Award Committee - which is comprised of Regional Chair Ken Seiling and Regional Councillors Sue Foxton, Tom Galloway, Dave Jaworsky and Karen Redman - will review the nominations and select the award recipient.